-Number LED name Color Description Cache memory is dirty.
-Datainflashbackupmoduleisflushedtothecache. • Errors occurred with cache memory (ECC errors).
-Data is flushed from flash backup module to drive when the power is restored.
-1 Cache Dirty The supercapacitor temperature reading is abnormal (out of 0 - 35°C range).
-The supercapacitor is not present. after a power outage.
-Once the transfer is done, a The cached data is being transferred to the flash module after a power outage.
+Num ber LED name Color Description A controller is operating normally.
+1 Control Status • • A component has failed or inappropriate RAID configurations caused system faults.
+The controller is initializing. • Both supercapacitor and flash modules are installed in the system.
+The CRM is ready for exercision • The CBW is ready for operation.
+2 CBM Status • The CBM failed in operating, either the supercapacitor or flash module.
+Either the supercapacitor or the flash module is missing.
+9 The supercapacitor is charging.
+Cache memory is dirty. • Datainflashbackupmoduleisflushedtothecache. • Errors occurred with cache memory (ECC errors). • Data is flushed from flash backup module to drive when the power is restored.
+8 Cache Dirty The supercapacitor temperature reading is abnormal (out of 0 - 35°C range).
+The supercapacitor is not present.
+9 The cached data is being transferred to the flash module after a power outage.
 Once the transfer is done, all LEDs will turn off.
 This signal is local to each controller.
 OFF The cache is clean and the supercapacitor can sustain the memory in case of power loss.
-2 Host Busy Traffic going on the host bus.
-A controller is operating normally.
-3 Control Status A component has failed or inappropriate RAID configurations caused system faults.
-The controller is initializing.
-Both supercapacitor and flash modules are installed in the system.
-The CBM is ready for operation.
-4 CBMStatus The CBM failed in operating, either the supercapacitor or flash module.
-Either the supercapacitor or the flash module is missing.
-4 The supercapacitor is charging.
+4 Host Busy Traffic going on the host bus.
 6 Restore Default Successfully reset the controller after the press and hold the Restore Default button.